mohamedmostafafawzi/Hacking-with-Swift/SwiftUI/README.md

 ## Hacking with Swift - SwiftUI Edition

 - [x] Introduction to Swift
-> Learn the basics of Swift syntax using Xcode playgrounds – start here if this is your first time using Swift.
+> Learn the basics of Swift syntax using Xcode playgrounds

 - [x] Project 1: WeSplit
 > Learn the basics of SwiftUI with your first project